Covfefe

-Six minutes after midnight (EDT) on May 31, 2017, Trump tweeted, "Despite the constant negative press covfefe".
-He deleted the tweet six hours later but implied that its wording was intentional.
-Most media outlets presumed that he had meant to type "coverage".
-White House Press Secretary Sean Spicer stated, "I think the President and a small group of people know exactly what he meant."
+Six minutes after midnight (EDT) on May 31, 2017, Trump tweeted "Despite the constant negative press covfefe".
+He deleted the tweet six hours later.

+Many media outlets presumed that he had meant to type "coverage".
+Sean Spicer, then White House Press Secretary, stated: "I think the President and a small group of people know exactly what he meant."

-"Covfefe" tweet and public response
+Initial tweet and public response

 The tweet attracted intense attention in the news and on social media, quickly becoming a viral phenomenon.
 Both the word and tweet produced a variety of cultural, economic, and social influences.
 For example, the Volfefe index (for "volatility" and "covfefe"), created by JPMorgan Chase in 2019, measured the impact of President Trump's tweets on the U.S. bond yields.
 "Covfefe" was one of Trump's most famous tweets.

 "Covfefe" quickly went viral and generated both jokes and speculations in social media and on the news about its meaning.
 It was retweeted more than 105,000 times, garnered more than 148,000 likes, and created a viral Internet meme on the morning of May 31.
 The hashtag #covfefe had been used on the Internet 1.4 million times within 24 hours of Trump's tweet.

 Trump never acknowledged that the tweet contained a mistyping.
 He instead tweeted again at 06:09 after deleting the original tweet: "Who can figure out the true meaning of 'covfefe' ???
 Enjoy!"
 White House press secretary Sean Spicer implied later that day that the tweet was not a typo but rather intentional: "I think the president and a small group of people know exactly what he meant."

-The Google Search term "covfefe" surpassed the search term "Paris climate" (in reference to the 2015 Paris Climate agreement) on May 31, the same day Trump indicated that the U.S. may withdraw from the Paris Agreement.
+The Google Search term "covfefe" surpassed the search term "Paris climate" (in reference to the 2015 Paris Climate agreement) on May 31, the same day Trump indicated that the U.S. would withdraw from the agreement.

 Trump referenced the word in May 2018 by pronouncing it in a White House video about the auditory illusion Yanny or Laurel.
 He joked near the end of the video: "I hear 'covfefe'."

-An analyst for The Washington Post, Philip Bump, wrote in July 2019 that the covfefe tweet represented President Trump's refusal to admit even minor misstatements.
-Other Trump critics in the media expressed similar opinions.
+An analyst for The Washington Post, Philip Bump, wrote in July 2019 that the covfefe tweet represented Trump's refusal to admit even minor misstatements.
+Other critics in the media expressed similar opinions.